shiftnerd/openapidoctor/README.md

 ---

 ## 📖 Usage
-1. Open the OpenAPI Schema Editor in a web browser.
+1. **Open the app**
+   Clone the repository and open `index.html` in your browser.
+No server or backend is required — everything runs client-side.

+2. **Load a schema**
+   Choose one of the following methods:
-2. Enter a URL ending in `.json` or `.yaml` in the provided input field.
+   - **Fetch by URL**: Enter a link ending in `.json` or `.yaml` and click **Fetch**.
-3. Click **Load** to load the schema from the specified URL.
-   - If the URL is cross-domain and fails due to same-origin restrictions, you will be prompted to use a proxy server.
-4. Once loaded, use the available options to manipulate and transform the schema:
-   - **Convert YAML to JSON** → Converts YAML schema to JSON format
+   - **Upload file**: Drag & drop an OpenAPI file into the drop zone or browse to select one.
+   - **Paste**: Copy JSON or YAML into the text area and press **Load Paste**.

+3. **Generate a reduced schema**
+   Click **Generate Reduced Schema**.
-   - **Validate JSON** → Validates the loaded JSON schema
+   - The left editor shows the original schema (read-only).
-   - **Beautify JSON** → Formats the JSON schema for readability
+   - The right editor shows the reduced output in JSON format, ready for use.

-   - **Set Default Descriptions** → Fills in missing descriptions
-   - **Add Missing OperationIds** → Ensures API operations have IDs
-   - **Fix Paths Ending with Slash** → Removes trailing slashes
-   - **Handle Circular References** → Identifies and logs circular references
-   - **Run All Options** → Executes all available options in sequence
-5. The **change log section** displays a record of modifications.
+4. **Optional filtering**
+   Expand the **Endpoint Filter** panel to include/exclude endpoints:
+   - Filter by HTTP methods, path patterns (including regex), or tags.
+   - Pending changes are applied when you re-generate the reduced schema.
+   - Metrics below the filter show how many lines and actions were reduced.

+5. **Copy or download results**
+   - Use **📋 Copy** to copy the reduced JSON to your clipboard.
+   - Use **⬇️ Download** to save it as `reduced.json` locally.

+6. **Adjust the view**
+   - Drag or keyboard-resize the vertical splitter to change the editor layout.
-6. Switch between dark and light themes using the theme selector.
+   - Toggle between dark and light themes with the 🌗 **Theme** button.

 ---